mraniki/tt/README.md

  - Integrate DEFI DEX (tested with BSC & pancakeswap) for balance query and order placing for mainnet and testnet with format `buy btcb`
  - Integrate with apprise library to support more notification delivery
  - Handle libraries exceptions in one consolidated function to ease notifications
+ - Support `/price BTCB` or `/price btc/usdt` command for symbol price check for both CEX and DEX

 ![IMG_2517](https://user-images.githubusercontent.com/8766259/199422978-dc3322d9-164b-42af-9cf2-84c6bc3dae29.jpg)